dan-gryy/Memory-match/README.md

 - 🌌 Glowing match effects
 - 🎨 Custom themes: Animals, Cars, Food, Fantasy — each with unique emoji sets and textures
 - 🖼️ Dynamic backgrounds: Page background changes based on selected theme
+- 🌀 Chaos Mode adds a thrilling twist to the classic memory game.
+It's designed for players who crave unpredictability and want an extra challenge.

 ---